Schlüter-KERDI-SHOWER-TT Sloped tray for intermediate or off-centre point drainage

 The maximum compressive strength CP4 (≤ 4 mm) must be taken into consideration to select a suitable insulation material.

-- The sloped tray is then fully embedded on a sufficiently load-bearing levelling layer, using a dry-setting thin-bed tile adhesive.
+- The sloped tray is then fully embedded on a sufficiently load-bearing levelling layer, using a dry-setting thin-bed mortar.

-Carefully ensure that the abutting joints of the sloped tray does not cover the pipe channel of the drainage pipe.
+Carefully ensure that the abutting joints of the sloped tray do not cover the pipe channel of the drainage pipe.

 - Insert the bonding flange into the precisely cut opening of the drain body so that the adhesive flange is flush with the surface of the sloped tray.
-For embedding, apply thin-bed tile adhesive below the adhesive flange beforehand.
+For embedding, apply thin-bed mortar below the adhesive flange beforehand.

 - To adhere the KERDI collar – which is included in the scope of supply for KERDI-DRAIN – use a 3 x 3 mm or 4 x 4 mm notched trowel to apply KERDI-COLL-L to the bonding flange and the waterproofing collar of the sloped tray to fully embed the KERDI collar.
 Firmly push the collar in place with the smooth side of the notched trowel or by drawing a smoothing trowel over the KERDI collar at an angle under pressure.
 Make sure there are no air bubbles.
 The curing time of the adhesive must be observed.